 All I can say is, what are you waiting for?

 I hope this encourages you to start building your first project with whatever knowledge you have right now!
 You won’t regret it.
 Moreover, if you want to become a developer someday, shouldn’t you find out if you like it?
 At the very least, if you find out you don’t enjoy it, well, you can save time and move on to something else.
 But if you love it and persist, you’ll have that notch in your belt.
 You’ll have fun dreaming up bigger ideas that push your skills even further.
 You’ll get thirsty to do more and to build more stuff!

-By the way, you can also accelerate your learning and have fun along the way, just like Igor by joining the Zero To Mastery Academy.
+You can also accelerate your learning, escape tutorial hell and have fun along the way, just like Igor by joining the Zero To Mastery Academy.